wurli/tidyverse-dev-bot/news-files-annotated/rlang.md

     !end-bullet!
 -   !begin-bullet!
-    Many functions deprecated deprecated in rlang 0.2.0 and 0.3.0 have been removed from the package.
+    Many functions deprecated in rlang 0.2.0 and 0.3.0 have been removed from the package.

     !end-bullet!